Shreya-0501/Scamazon/README.md

 # Readme

-Scamazon is a mobile app that uses react for frontend and sql for backend.
+Scamazon is a web app that uses HTML & CSS for frontend and sql for backend.
 The app that has 2 types of login :
 	-	Customer
 	-	Vendor